mohan32702/azure-image-text-extractor/Readme.md

   - **Phase 1**: Public access (learning purpose)
   - **Phase 2**: Fully private architecture using **Private Endpoints** and **VNet Integration**

+🔐 If a Web App or Function App needs to access any private resource (Blob, Table, Key Vault, etc.), it must:

+Have VNet Integration enabled, and

+The private resource must be in the same VNet (or peered)
 ---

 ## 🔁 Architecture